Manke Leaves Poswil

 Manke did his courting in Springs, where he drew close to the Zilibowitz family, who had five daughters.
 He met Hetty, the tall, best looking, kindest and friendliest, while her sister Mona, gave him English lessons.

-At 7 I was vaguely aware of his religious background but he kept away from Jewish practices.
+At 7 I was vaguely aware of his religious background but he kept away from Jewish practises.
 For example he took us for a real unkosher vacation to Durban, the Killarney hotel.
 We were kosher at home but unkosher on holiday; I ate oxtail soup with relish and finished off dinner with cheese and biscuits.

 We were like everybody else, not a family living in the past, but modern, living the South African way of life.
 My parents never spoke to us in Yiddish, the language he had spoken in LIthuania because he didn’t want us to be identified as Jews who followed an obsolete way of life..